Trans-Saharan slave trade: Trans-Saharan slave trade in the Middle Ages

 The range of tasks given to slaves was varied and included servile labor utilized for "irrigation, pastoralism, mining, transport, public works, proto-industry, and construction."
 In general black slaves were used as laborers, servants and eunuchs.
 Some female slaves could be used for labor, but most would be used for domestic chores and concubinage.
-Eunuchs, who were around seven times more expensive than non-castrated males due to their rarity, could be used as harem guards, administrators, tutor, secretaries, commercial agents, and even concubines.
-Due to strictures within Islamic Law slaves would not usually be castrated within Muslim territory and therefore would be castrated before being sent across the Sahara, although sometimes slaves were castrated after purchase in North African slave markets.
+Eunuchs, who were around seven times more expensive than non-castrated males could be used as harem guards, administrators, tutors, secretaries, commercial agents, and even concubines.
+Due to strictures within Islamic law, slaves would not usually be castrated within Muslim territory and therefore would be castrated before being sent across the Sahara.
+Sometimes slaves were castrated after purchase in North African slave markets.
 Conditions within the mining industry were notoriously harsh especially the salt mines of Basra where tens of thousands of black slaves toiled in extremely miserable conditions living on insufficient amounts of food.
 This poor treatment led to the bloody Zanj Rebellion or "black revolution".
 Ya'qubi records that both male and female slaves were employed in the copper mines of Upper Egypt.
-The Carmarthian Republic of eastern Arabia is said to have employed 30,000 blacks slaves to perform all difficult labor.
+The Qarmatian Republic of eastern Arabia is said to have employed 30,000 blacks slaves to perform all difficult labor.
 Some black slaves served in the military forces of North Africa.
-For example the Zirid Dynasty used black slaves imported from Sudan via Zawila.
+For example, the Zirid dynasty used black slaves imported from Sudan via Zawila.

-In some instances, Christians in Africa would acquiesce to Muslims demands that they be provided with slaves.
+In some instances, Christians in Africa would acquiesce to Muslims' demands that they be provided with slaves.
 In 641 AD during the treaty known as the Baqt was signed establishing an agreement between the Nubian Christian state of Makuria and the new Muslim rulers of Egypt, in which the Nubians agreed to give Muslim traders more privileges of trade in addition to sending 442 slaves every year to Cairo as tribute.
 This treaty remained intact for 600 years all while the slave trade within Nubia continued unimpeded.